wm97artsociety/Manierism-megabyte-rig-/README.md

 Updated logic for search to bing search now does search from bing with results needs url logic added and displays of photos and urls

+Added Wikipedia lol now it tells you some stuff

+One day the beta will be added to the rig

 🍫 Willy Wonka Internet Terminal 🍫

 Enter your search query (or 'exit' to quit): who is donald trump